BlakeWilliams/doorman/README.md

 Modules and functions to make authentication with Plug/Phoenix and Ecto easy without tons of configuration or boxing users into rigid framework.

+The primary goal of Doorman is to build an opinionated interface and easy to use API on top of flexible modules that can also be used directly.

 You can find more in-depth [documentation here](https://hexdocs.pm/doorman/).

 ## Installation